Job Descriptions and Functions: Butler / House Manager

 The titles of Butler and House Manager (HM) are often interchangeable and can have the most varied meanings in the business.
 Interpretation is usually a result of the employer’s other staff and management structure, as well as their cultural background.
 Regardless of which title is chosen, the expected functions and abilities can be very similar.

 Butlers and House Managers can be found in homes of all sizes depending on the service needs of the owners.
-It is not uncommon these days to see an HM employed by a busy family in a house under 5000 square feet.
-The main difference from Estate Managers is that a Butler or HM will typically be in charge of only one property.
-A Butler/HM that provides high levels of personal service is more likely to live in the home or on the employer’s property.
+A House Manager is more likely to be in charge of a single residential property and have a closer relationship to the personal services in a smaller home.
+It is not uncommon these days to see an HM employed by a busy family in a house under 5000 square feet in order to meet a high service expectation and relieve the owners of running the home.
+A Butler/HM that provides high levels of personal service might even live within the home or on the employer’s property.

 The International Guild of Professional Butlers describes the duties of a Butler as follows: